List of Blackadder characters: Lord Flashheart

-The writing for Lord Flashheart seems to have been at least in part inspired by the fictional character created by George MacDonald Fraser, Harry Flashman.
+The writing for Lord Flashheart seems to have been at least in part inspired by George MacDonald Fraser’s adaptation of Harry Flashman.

-The character of Robin Hood in Blackadder: Back and Forth, also played by Mayall, is essentially another version of Flashheart, with the same personality and mannerisms, indicating a possible blood-relation to him.
+The character of Robin Hood in Blackadder: Back and Forth, also played by Mayall, is essentially another version of Flashheart, with the same personality and mannerisms.

 In Ben Elton's 2016 sitcom Upstart Crow, Tim Downie's character Christopher Marlowe resembles Flashheart.